 3. CBT Activity: Reframing

 Reframing is perfect when you are working with students who are prone to thinking mistakes.
-First, have them write down the negative thought and any associated feelings and actions.
+First, have them write down the negative thoughts and associated feelings and actions.
 Then, have them come up with 2-3 alternative thoughts.
 You can also come up with evidence to support these alternative thoughts and discuss how you would feel if you thought these instead.

 A simple way to come up with an alternative thought is the Ugh, But strategy.

-4. CBT Activity: KICK Plans
+4. KICK Plans

-One type of reframing is KICK plans which are great when you are working with students who are anxious or worried.
-It gives them a step by step process to restructure their negative thinking.
+One type of reframing is KICK plans, which are great when you are working with students who are anxious or worried.
+It gives them a step-by-step process to restructure their negative thinking.

-- Knowing I’m Nervous - recognize that they are feeling nervous, worried, or some other negative emotion.
+- Knowing I’m Nervous: recognize that they are feeling nervous, worried, or some other negative emotion.

-- Calm Thoughts - Identify an alternative thought that is more realistic or more positive.
+- Calm Thoughts: Identify an alternative thought that is more realistic or more positive.

-- Keep Practicing - Practice identifying negative thoughts and finding alternatives.
+- Keep Practicing: Practice identifying negative thoughts and finding alternatives.

-5. CBT Activity: Thought Records
+5. Thought Records

 Thought trackers will let you break those real examples down and also understand how the student perceives situations.

-6. CBT Activity: CBT Maps
+6. CBT Maps

-7. CBT Activity: Three Questions
+7. Three Questions

 - Question 1: What are the facts?
 This question helps students directly challenge a negative thought and think about it more closely.